 Bear

 If you chose mostly B’s, your feelings habit animal is a bear.
 You feel BIG feelings.
-It’s healthy to feel our feelings, but big feelings can sometimes be difficult to manage.
+It’s healthy to feel our feelings, but big feelings can sometimes be hard to manage.
 Being sensitive can also be a gift.

 Chameleon